See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 There is a $30 fee to apply to the Graduate Studies ($40 for international students).
 There is no fee to apply to the MSN program.

-International students requesting admittance to the MSN program must follow the standards required by the Graduate Studies.
+International students requesting admittance to the MSN program must follow the standards required by the Office of Graduate Studies.
 Evidence of a current license as a professional registered nurse (RN) that allows for practice within the state of Missouri as well as completion of a baccalaureate degree in nursing is required for admittance to the MSN program.

 An official transcript is a sealed document sent directly from the college/university